HocheggerLab/Mitotic-Release/README.md

 current version 0.1.0

-This is a alpha version of the program; additional bug fixes and testing necessary Requires a connection to an active Omero server
+This is a first version of the program; additional bug fixes and testing necessary Requires a connection to an active Omero server